typeblogger/typeblogger.github.io/thank-you.md

 ---
 Hey there, thanks for subscribing to my email list!
 You're one of the cool kids now :wink:

-As a way of saying thanks, here's my <a href="http://bit.ly/29QMqua" target="_blank">free blog traffic generation PDF checklist</a>.
+As a way of saying thanks, here's my <a href="http://bit.ly/29QMqua" target="_blank">free blog traffic generation checklist</a>.
 It's packed with exclusive content you won't find anywhere else on this blog, so what are you waiting for?
 Just <a href="http://bit.ly/29QMqua" target="_blank">click here</a> to get it now!

 Just so you know, I'll also be sending more awesome stuff and occasional updates to your inbox every week, so make sure you don't miss a thing!